fusebit/everyauth-express/README.md

   --clientSecret "{your-client-secret}
 ```

-Configuration parameters of a service are durably stored by Everyauth as part of your Fusebit account.
+Configuration parameters of a service are durably stored by EveryAuth as part of your Fusebit account.

 You can check the current configuration of a service with `everyauth service get {name}`, and list available services with `everyauth service ls`.

-## Everyauth CLI reference
+## EveryAuth CLI reference

 TODO

-## Everyauth Express middleware reference
+## EveryAuth Express middleware reference

 TODO

 ## FAQ

-#### What problems does Everyauth solve that OAuth does not?
+#### What problems does EveryAuth solve that OAuth does not?

-In addition to abstrating away the OAuth implementation quirks of various APIs, Everyauth does a few extra things that pure OAuth does not:
+In addition to abstrating away the OAuth implementation quirks of various APIs, EveryAuth does a few extra things that pure OAuth does not:

 - Provides out of the box, shared OAuth clients with basic permissions to get you started quickly.
 - Implements durable and secure storage of OAuth credentials of your users so that you don't have to.